mhuntglickman/services-takehome/README.md

 # Engineering Take Home Exercise

-Welcome to the Calendly Take Home assignment that focuses on Service Oriented Architectures (SOA).
+Welcome to the Calendly Take Home assignment!
+This execise will focus on a Service Oriented Architecture (SOA) exercise.

-You'll be asked to interract with a collection of docker containers that are able to communicate with each other.
-First you'll create a dashboard API that aggregates information from each service.
-Secondly, you'll update one of the services to improve the functionality of the system as a whole.
-The pull request you create will be submitted to the engineers that make up your technical interview panel.
-During the interview you'll be asked to describe your approach and discuss other changes or additions you could make to the applications.
+You'll be asked to interact with a collection of docker containers that are able to communicate with each other.
+First, you'll create a dashboard API that aggregates information from each service.
+Second, you'll update one of the services to improve the functionality of the system as a whole.
+Finally, you'll incorporate the improved functionality back into the dashboard API.
+When you're done, you'll submit your work as a pull request, which will be submitted to the engineers that make up your technical interview panel.
+During the interview you'll be asked to describe your approach and discuss other changes or additions you could make to the system.

 # Getting Started